HMNZS Manawanui (2019): Court of inquiry

 The loss of the ship was investigated by a naval court of inquiry.
 The court of inquiry was headed by Commodore Melissa Ross, who is a former Deputy Chief of Navy in the RNZN.
 The other members were Captain Andrew Mahoney from the RNZN, Group Captain John McWilliam from the Royal New Zealand Air Force and Captain Dean Battilana from the Royal Australian Navy.

-On 20 November, the interim Court of Inquiry report on the sinking was received by the Chief of the Navy.
+On 20 November 2024, the interim Court of Inquiry report on the sinking was received by the Chief of the Navy.
 It was handed over to a King's Counsel for an independent legal review, with some of the key information released on 29 November.
 The inquiry found that human error was responsible for the sinking, including the failure by the crew to disengage the autopilot as the ship approached land and their belief that its failure to respond to commands to change direction was due to the failure of its thruster control.
-A separate disciplinary process will begin after the inquiry is complete, where three crew members (whom the Chief would not name) may be disciplined.
 Former Samoan MP Tuia Pu'a Leota welcomed the initial finding and urged the Samoan government to do more to address local questions.
 Meanwhile, Victoria University of Wellington political scientist Iati Iati called for an international inquiry into the sinking of the Manawanui and criticised the timeframe of the New Zealand naval inquiry.

 On 4 April 2025, the naval court of inquiry's final report confirmed that a series of human errors by two crew members (dubbed "Witness 2" and "Witness 4") had caused the sinking of the Manawanui.
 The report found that it took crew ten minutes to regain full control of the ship's propulsion system and that crew managed to disengage the autopilot.
 It also concluded that the ship sunk as a result of hull damage.
 Commodore Melissa Ross said that the captain's decision to evacuate the ship was the "right one."
-Chief of Navy Rear Admiral Garin Golding also confirmed that the RNZN would commence a "disciplinary investigation."
 The final report found that the Captain and 19 other members of her crew were under-trained, with several lacking the necessary qualifications and experience to operate the Manawanui.
 The court of inquiry also found that the Manawanui was under-equipped for its hydrographic surveying mission in Samoa.